9 foods that fight hot flashes in men and what to avoid

 Omega 3 fatty acids are fats found in fish and some plants that support heart and brain health.
 According to an American Heart Association scientific statement in Circulation, omega 3 intake improves cardiovascular risk markers, and cardiovascular stability often travels with calmer vasomotor symptoms in real-world practice.[7]

 Oxidative stress is cellular “rust” from excess reactive molecules, and antioxidants help neutralize it.
 Tomatoes are rich in lycopene, an antioxidant pigment.
-One open-label, single-arm nutrition study in women (not a hot-flash trial) reported improvements in some cardiometabolic markers with tomato juice intake; this is a limited design and does not show tomato juice treats hot flashes in men, but it may support cardiometabolic markers generally.[8]
+One open-label, single-arm nutrition study in women (not a hot-flash trial) reported improvements in some cardiometabolic markers with tomato juice intake; this is best viewed as general cardiometabolic support, not evidence that tomato juice treats hot flashes in men.[8]

 Conditions linked to hot flashes in men